codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/csp.rst

 What is Content Security Policy?
 ********************************

 One of the best protections you have against XSS attacks is to implement a Content Security Policy (CSP) on the site.
-This forces you to whitelist every single source of content that is pulled in from your site's HTML, including images, stylesheets, javascript files, etc. The browser will refuse content from sources that don't meet the whitelist.
-This whitelist is created within the response's ``Content-Security-Policy`` header and has many different ways it can be configured.
+This requires you to specify and authorize each source of content that is included in your site's HTML, including images, stylesheets, JavaScript files, and so on.
+The browser will reject content from sources that are not explicitly approved.
+This authorization is defined within the response's ``Content-Security-Policy`` header and offers various configuration options.

 This sounds complex, and on some sites, can definitely be challenging.
 For many simple sites, though, where all content is served by the same domain (http://example.com), it is very simple to integrate.